taipinghu/dflow_CI-NEB_Pert_programs/README.md

 ![alt 文字](./workflow_CINEB_Pertubation.png)
 <center> Figure 1.
 The dflow diagram for CI-NEB+Pertubation.</center>

-## Codes
+## How to use
 All codes have been written in code.py file.
-If you want to use it, don't forget modify the "slurm_remote_executor" according to your cluster info.
+If you want to use it, don't forget modify the "slurm_remote_executor" according to your cluster information. pert.json is the input parameter file.
+All information related to this workflow can be found in pert.json file.

+## Bug Report
+If you find bugs when using, please contact with me (taipinghu@pku.edu.cn).